 Emergency Heating Grant – during the winter of 2010, we issued emergency heating grants to all our families suffering in the cold.
 This grant will be repeated should the extreme winter conditions return.

 Special Grants – these type of grants are usually given in extreme cases such as furniture for the child’s bedroom and are on a one-off basis.

-Caravan Holidays – the Society owns eight caravans at seaside resorts throughout the United Kingdom.
+Caravan Holidays – the Society owns nine caravans at seaside resorts throughout the United Kingdom.
 The impact of a holiday to a child is immeasurable from the anticipation of what the holiday will bring to making new friends and trying new activities whilst away.
 Our holidays allow children to be children for that week away.
 We also provide a travel grant to help with public transport or fuel costs.

 School Holiday Vouchers and Pantomime Tickets – the school holidays are an extremely expensive time of year for our families.
 In order to help during these times, each year we apply to a large number of local attractions including cinemas, safari parks, bowling alleys, adventure playgrounds and theatre for free family passes.